Where to Go Ice Skating in Banff and Canmore

 Where are the Famous Methane Ice Bubbles?

 The most famous place to see the methane ice bubbles in the Rockies is Abraham Lake.
-Come February, these photos will be all over Instagram.
+Come February, these photos are usually all over Instagram.
 However, these frozen methane bubbles can be seen at lakes closer to Downtown Banff, just not in abundance.
 Lake Minnewanka and Lac Des Arcs are prime examples.

-Besides the cost of a Parks Canada pass and ice skates and safety gear, ice skating in Banff is a totally free activity.
+Besides the cost of a Parks Canada pass, ice skates and safety gear, ice skating in Banff is a totally free activity.
 You can always skate at the Canmore Town Pond or Lac des Arcs if you don’t have a Parks Canada Pass!

 Where Are the Safest Places to Skate in the Rockies?